-Manufacturing resource planning (MRP) software, also known as material requirements planning software or MRP II software, manages the manufacturing process through production planning, scheduling, and inventory control.
-MRP software allows manufacturers to plan and calculate material requirements, coordinate personnel and machine workloads, and optimally plan purchasing to meet customer demands.
+Manufacturing resource planning (MRP), also known as material requirements planning software or MRP II software, manages the manufacturing process through production planning, scheduling, and inventory control.
+MRP allows manufacturers to plan and calculate material requirements, coordinate personnel and machine workloads, and optimally plan purchasing to meet customer demands.

-The functions of an MRP software platform enable manufacturers to manage, coordinate, and account for all steps of the production process.
-Here are some of the most common functionalities included in MRP software:
+The functions of an MRP platform enable manufacturers to manage, coordinate, and account for all steps of the production process.
+Here are some of the most common functionalities included in MRP:

 An example of an MRP software is MRPEasy, a software-as-a-service production planning and warehouse management tool popular among small and medium-sized organizations.
 The main goal of this solution as well as many other MRP options is “What is the actual production cost, and when will the order be ready?”

-Two noticeable trends have emerged in MRP software: the evolution from MRP I to MRP II, and the evolution from MRP II to ERP.
-The major differences among MRP I, MRP II, and ERP come from technological advances that have led to software systems that offer greater functionality and control.
+Two noticeable trends have emerged in MRP: the evolution from MRP I to MRP II, and the evolution from MRP II to ERP.
+The major differences among MRP I, MRP II, and ERP come from technological advances that have led to systems that offer greater functionality and control.

 MRP I is named for the first sets of manufacturing resource planning software tools originally developed in the 1970s and 1980s.
 Limited by the technology at the time, MRP I software offered basic accounting for master production scheduling, inventory tracking, and the Bill of Materials.

 MRP II developed out of the need to link MRP I software to inventory management software and accounting software.
-Far more capable than MRP I software, MRP II software adds the ability for manufacturers to oversee the actions of the shop floor, forecast demand, and carry out robust cost reporting.
+Far more capable than MRP I, MRP II adds the ability for manufacturers to oversee the actions of the shop floor, forecast demand, and carry out robust cost reporting.

-Enterprise resource planning (ERP) software is a large suite of software tools that helps plan and account for the resources of an entire organization.
-While incorporating some of the functionality of MRP software, ERP software handles more of an organization’s data management, including customer relationship management (CRM) tools, supply chain management tools, and accounting tools.
-ERP software can be fully integrated into an organization’s data operations to handle most major aspects of the business.
+Enterprise resource planning (ERP) software is a large suite of tools that helps plan and account for the resources of an entire organization.
+While incorporating some of the functionality of MRP, ERP handles more of an organization’s data management, including customer relationship management (CRM) tools, supply chain management tools, and accounting tools.
+ERP can be fully integrated into an organization’s data operations to handle most major aspects of the business.
 It is often utilized by large businesses.

-MRP software, in comparison, is a narrow but highly specialized set of tools designed specifically for manufacturing purposes.
-More nimble than a full ERP software suite, smaller manufacturers or businesses looking for complete control over their manufacturing often select MRP software to oversee their manufacturing operations.
+MRP, in comparison, is a narrow but highly specialized set of tools designed specifically for manufacturing purposes.
+More nimble than a full ERP suite, smaller manufacturers or businesses looking for complete control over their manufacturing often select MRP to oversee their manufacturing operations.

 The MRP Software Buyer Trends Report was published in 2018, and found the following key findings:

-The five key reasons manufacturers are seeking to purchase MRP software:
+The five key reasons manufacturers are seeking to purchase MRP: